On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Introduction

-The knowledge of the degeneracy and of the Morse index of a solution $u$ has important applications.
+where $\Omega$ is a bounded radially symmetric domain of $\R^N$, with $N\ge 2$ and $f$ is a real function. \\ This issue has various interesting applications.
 Let us recall that the degeneracy points, associated with a change in the Morse index, give existence of other solutions that can be obtained by bifurcation and can give rise to the so called symmetry breaking phenomenon.
 In the variational setting, indeed, there is a direct link between the second derivative of the functional associated to \eqref{general-f} and the quadratic form related to its linearization, and a change in the Morse index immediately produces a change in the critical groups, giving existence of bifurcating solutions; we refer to \cite{BSW} for the definition of critical groups, and their relation with the Morse index.
 But also when the problem does not have a variational structure, as for instance when $f$ is supercritical, a change in the Morse index implies a bifurcation result, via the Leray Schauder degree (see \cite{AM}).
-An application of this type can be found in \cite{AG-henon}, dealing with positive solutions of the H\'enon problem in the ball. \\ {Moreover the knowledge of the Morse index in symmetric spaces turns useful in the case of multiple bifurcation to distinguish solutions as can be seen in \cite{GGPS} and \cite{AG17} dealing respectively with positive and nodal solutions for the Lane Emden problem in an annulus.
-It can also give existence of different solutions by minimizing the functional associated with \eqref{general-f} in that symmetric spaces, as done in \cite{GI}, dealing with the Lane-Emden problem in the disk.
-Our approach discloses information on the symmetries of the corresponding eigenfunctions and hence on the Morse index and degeneracy in symmetric spaces of functions.
-The symmetries that one can contemplate are the symmetries of the Spherical Harmonics, which are indeed the symmetries of the eigenfunctions of the Laplace Operator in a radially symmetric domain.
+An application of this type can be found in \cite{AG-henon}, dealing with positive solutions of the H\'enon problem. \\ An estimate of the Morse index of radial nodal solutions has been used in \cite{AP}, for autonomous nonlinearities, to prove that any least energy nodal solution is not radial, thus producing a multiplicity result.
+Moreover the knowledge of the Morse index in symmetric spaces turns useful in the case of multiple bifurcation to distinguish solutions as can be seen in \cite{GGPS} and \cite{AG17} dealing respectively with positive and nodal solutions for the Lane Emden problem in an annulus.
+It also allows to produce nonradial solutions by minimization, as done in \cite{GI} for the Lane-Emden problem in the disk, and extended to the H\'enon problem in \cite{AG18-2}, \cite{A}, by taking advantage of the characterization by singular eigenvalues presented here.
+Specularly, the nondegeneracy of solutions allows to prove existence results in perturbed domains also in the supercritical setting, as for instance in \cite{C}, \cite{AGG} and \cite{AG18}.